498_26_20230212_AJF08190_FossMedia.jpg

 • In places, the narrow gauge trails parallel and intersect groomed ski trails.
 Please be mindful that narrow gauge traffic yields to traffic on the main ski trails.
 Be on the lookout for caution signs reminding you of upcoming trail crossings.

-• Narrow gauge trails are multi-use.
-Be prepared to encounter other trail users, whether they are fat bikers, snowshoers, or skiers.
+• All narrow gauge trails are bidirectional and multi-use.
+Be prepared to encounter other trail users, whether they are fatbikers, snowshoers, or skiers.

-• Fat biking enthusiasts: please check the daily grooming report before venturing out, since biking is restricted to firm snow conditions that will support bike travel.
+• Fatbiking enthusiasts: please check the daily grooming report before venturing out — fatbiking is restricted to firm snow conditions that will support bike travel.
+If you are sinking in more than 2", the snow is too soft for riding.
+Helmets are required.

 • All narrow gauge trails are two-directional.